Escherichia virus T4

+The structure of bacteriophage T4 at atomic resolution is presented here.
+From left to right: The Chimera software structure is depicted, the Maestro software electrostatics structure is depicted, and the ChimeraX software hydrophilicity structure is depicted in orange-green.

 Escherichia virus T4 is a species of bacteriophages that infects Escherichia coli bacteria.
 It is a double-stranded DNA virus in the subfamily Tevenvirinae of the family Straboviridae.
 T4 is capable of undergoing only a lytic life cycle and not the lysogenic life cycle.
 The species was formerly named T-even bacteriophage, a name which also encompasses, among other strains (or isolates), Enterobacteria phage T2, Enterobacteria phage T4 and Enterobacteria phage T6.

 Use in research

 Dating back to the 1940s and continuing today, T-even phages are considered the best studied model organisms.
-Model organisms are usually required to be simple with as few as five genes.
-Yet, T-even phages are in fact among the largest and highest complexity virus, in which these phage's genetic information is made up of around 300 genes.
-Coincident with their complexity, T-even viruses were found to have the unusual base hydroxymethylcytosine (HMC) in place of the nucleic acid base cytosine.
+T-even phages are among the largest and highest complexity virus, being made up of around 300 genes.
+T-even viruses also use hydroxymethylcytosine (HMC) in place of cytosine as part of their DNA.